yssource/rhai/README.md

 Object maps
 -----------

 Object maps are dictionaries.
-Properties of any type (`Dynamic`) can be freely added and retrieved.
+Properties are all [`Dynamic`] and can be freely added and retrieved.
 Object map literals are built within braces '`#{`' ... '`}`' (_name_ `:` _value_ syntax similar to Rust)
 and separated by commas '`,`'.
 The property _name_ can be a simple variable name following the same naming rules as [variables], or an arbitrary string literal.